ruijunfeng/A-knowledge-integrated-deep-learning-framework-for-cellular-image-analysis-in-parasite-microbiology/README.md

 # A knowledge-integrated deep learning framework for cellular image analysis in parasite microbiology: specialized for parasite classification, detection, and out-of-focus reconstruction

 This repository includes code and datasets for a knowledge-integrated deep learning framework for cellular image analysis in parasite microbiology.
-A detailed description of how to run this repository is provided at this protocol paper: <https://doi.org/10.1016/j.xpro.2023.102452>.
+A detailed description of how to use this repository is provided in the protocol paper published in [STAR Protocols](https://doi.org/10.1016/j.xpro.2023.102452).
+If you're interested in this research direction, check out the review paper published in [Trends in Parasitology](https://doi.org/10.1016/j.pt.2024.05.005).

 The code is based on previous publications from our group and includes three different tasks: classification ([DCTL](https://github.com/senli2018/DCTL)), detection ([GFS-ExtremeNet](https://github.com/jiangdat/GFS-ExtremeNet)), and reconstruction ([COMI](https://github.com/jiangdat/COMI)).